dd32/td-gh-ex/readme.txt

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License version 2, see file license.txt.
 The exceptions to this license are as follows:
-* Bootstrap by Twitter <http://twitter.github.com/bootstrap/>, and the Glyphicons Halflings set <http://www.glyphicons.com/> in inc/assets/img/glyphicons-halflings.., are licensed under the GPL-compatible [http://www.apache.org/licenses/LICENSE-2.0 Apache License v2.0]
+* Bootstrap by Twitter and the Glyphicon set are licensed under the GPL-compatible [http://www.apache.org/licenses/LICENSE-2.0 Apache License v2.0]
 * bootstrap-carousel.js v2.3.0 is licensed under the Apache License
 * holder.js v1.9 is licensed under the Apache License
 * modernizr.js is dual licensed under the BSD and MIT licenses